bakasibruceto/laravel-app/cheatsheet.md

 copy the code insde the class and copy necessary use cases to your new notification file

-go to user model add
+go to user model add to class

     class User extends Authenticatable implements MustVerifyEmail

+add code inside class

     public function sendPasswordResetNotification($token){